 Porter Street School includes a simplified version of the Code of Conduct in student planners.
+It is also included in the Parent Calendar.
 It is reinforced on a regular basis at school-wide assemblies, during the daily morning messages, at staff meetings, via school newsletters, on the school website and within the school climate to enhance student learning.